nic0michael/MyDockerStacks/kalilinux/README.md

     restart: always

 ```
-## 2. Strat the container in detached mode
+## 2. Start the container in detached mode
 Run this command:
 ```
 docker compose up -d